The Fellowship Model

 Bean-to-bar guru Shawn Askinosie supplies us with some of the best chocolate we have ever tasted.
 We’ve used his Direct Trade, single-origin chocolate in a variety of flavors over the years, including the chocolate morsels in Green Mint Chip.
-He makes his own cocoa butter (using the fat in the cocoa liquor he also makes), and he shares the profits with the men and women who cultivate and harvest the beans.
+He makes his own cocoa butter (using the fat in the cocoa liquor he also makes), and shares the profits with the men and women who cultivate and harvest the beans.
 At Askinosie, based in Missouri, social responsibility is woven into everything they do.
 They are committed to fairness, sustainability, minimal environmental impact, and community enhancement.

 Intelligentsia Coffee buyers source and develop naturally sweet coffees from some of the best producers in the world.
 The company, founded in 1995 and based in Chicago, is recognized as an industry pioneer for its creation of the Direct Trade purchasing model (which enables them to truly partner with our growers), groundbreaking coffee bars, and award-winning baristas.
-We could not be more proud to work with them to make Intelligentsia Black Cat Espresso ice cream.
+We could not be more proud to work with them to make Coffee with Cream & Sugar ice cream.

 There’s nothing like the fragrance, flavor, and texture of fresh, in-season, tree-ripened Georgia peaches.
-Thanks to Stephen and Jessica Rose, owner-operators of the Peach Truck, we’re able to get our hands on some of that wonderful bounty to make beautiful peach ice creams every year, including Sweet Cream Biscuits & Peach Jam.
+Thanks to Stephen and Jessica Rose, owner-operators of The Peach Truck, we were able to get our hands on some of that wonderful bounty to make beautiful peach ice creams every year, including Sweet Cream Biscuits & Peach Jam.
 Stephen and Jessica source peaches from Pearson Farm—experts in their field who have been growing peaches on the same land since 1885.

-Northeast Ohio’s Mackenzie Creamery, headed up by Jean Mackenzie and her son, Rob DeMuch, churns out the naturally tangy goat cheese we use in Goat Cheese With Red Cherries.
+Northeast Ohio’s Mackenzie Creamery, run by Jean Mackenzie and her son, Rob DeMuch, churns out the naturally tangy goat cheese we use in Goat Cheese With Red Cherries.
 It’s an ice cream that’s all about showcasing this amazing goat cheese that turns light and ethereal, like a featherlight cheesecake, when mixed with grass-grazed milk and sugar.
 Mackenzie’s cheese is made in small batches with 100% hormone-free rBST milk.
 Simply put, it’s some of the best goat cheese we’ve ever tasted.